cdisc-org/DataExchange-DDS/README.md

-# CDISC Data Exchage Standard - Data Definition Specification (DDS)
+# CDISC Data Exchange Standard - Data Definition Specification (DDS)

 This repository contains the model for the CDISC Data Definition Specification (DDS).